 Why is someone in sales spending two days writing an e-newsletter rather than selling?
 Simple, that’s what they would rather be doing, creating rather than cold calling!
 You see this a great deal with “salespeople.”
 They offer to do the newsletter, the e-blast, stuff envelopes, and pretty soon they are too busy doing just about anything else to actually sell!

 Selling is hard, selling is measurable; most of this other stuff is not!

-This phenomena is by no means limited to sales.
+This phenomenon is by no means limited to sales.
 Just this week one of my new employees spent the entire day correcting typos on one of our information sites.
 When asked why she said because a customer had taken the time to write in and point out the mistakes.
 Great, but I couldn’t care less if there are a few typos on a site with 10,000 pages of content.
 I am selling ideas and solutions, not English lessons!

 Some golf pros love teaching and are never in the shop, others hate being out in the sun and are excellent in the shop.
-This might be a problem either way, or might not, depending on the club.
-The fact is, people gravitate to what they like to do (or feel most comfortably doing).
+This might be a problem either way or might not, depending on the club.
+The fact is, people gravitate to what they like to do (or feel most comfortable doing).
 And they do it very quickly, without telling you or anyone else.
 Heck, sometimes they don’t even notice it themselves!

 Unfortunately what this also means is the job they were hired for — their core function — is running at half speed, and that’s at best!
 This means something critical is NOT getting done in your business.